15.11.2024

 Agricultural contractors reported that agri-environment schemes had been designed without their input and said there had been numerous issues with managing hedgerows in line with the schemes’ regulations, affecting their businesses.
 They also highlighted the potential advantages of investing in farmer and contractor training in hedgerow management.

 The results of UKCEH’s survey and study will be used to shape future policies and strategies aimed at increasing the quantity and quality of hedges across England.
-The report is available as an attachment below.
+The report is available on the Defra website and as an attachment below.

 - Ends -